 An Introduction to the Fair Hiring Toolkit for Investors

 In this Fair Hiring Toolkit, investors will find material that can be used to support investor campaigns, corporate advocacy, shareholder dialogue and investment analysis.
-You will find material relating to corporate codes of conduct, training and capacity building, reporting and transparency, and social auditing, with each focused on preventing the risks of broker-led forced labor and protecting migrant workers.
+You will find material relating to corporate codes of conduct, training and capacity building, reporting and transparency, and social auditing, with each focused on preventing the risks of recruiter-led forced labor and protecting migrant workers.
 These tools can help you evaluate a company’s level of risk and commitment; and support advocacy to improve corporate policies, programs and performance against exploitation in the supply chain.

 Verité also offers the following questions that investors can consider in evaluating their own approaches to issues of forced labor and human trafficking in global supply chains.